Transfeminism: History

-Early voices in the movement include Kate Bornstein, author of 1994 Gender Outlaw: On Men, Women, and the Rest of Us, and Sandy Stone, author of essay "The Empire Strikes Back: A Posttranssexual Manifesto", which included a direct response to Janice Raymond's writings on transsexuality.
-In the 21st century, Krista Scott-Dixon and Julia Serano have published transfeminist works.
-Bornstein has also released new works, such as Gender Outlaws: The Next Generation in 2010 with S. Bear Bergman.
-Susan Stryker and Talia M. Bettcher have also recently released a publication about transfeminism.
+Early voices in the movement include Kate Bornstein, author of 1994 Gender Outlaw: On Men, Women, and the Rest of Us, and Sandy Stone, author of the 1987 essay "The Empire Strikes Back: A Posttranssexual Manifesto", which included a direct response to Janice Raymond's writings on transsexuality.
+At the beginning of the 21st century, Emi Koyama published the Transfeminist Manifesto and later a website.
+Krista Scott-Dixon and Julia Serano have published transfeminist works, and in 2016, Susan Stryker and Talia M. Bettcher produced a special issue of Transgender Studies Quarterly dedicated to transfeminism.

 Patrick Califia used the word in print in 1997, and this remains the first known use in print outside of a periodical.
 It is possible or even likely that the term was independently coined repeatedly before the year 2000 (or even before Courvant's first claimed use in 1992).
 The term gained traction only after 1999.
 Jessica Xavier, an acquaintance of Courvant, may have independently coined the term when she used it to introduce her articles, "Passing As Stigma Management" and "Passing as Privilege" in late 1999.

 In the past few decades, the idea that all women share a common experience has come under scrutiny by women of color, lesbians, and working class women, among others.
 Many transgender people are also questioning what gender means, and are challenging gender as a biological fact.
 Transfeminists insist that their unique experiences be recognized as part of the feminist sphere.